-(a) The Electoral Board hereby designates the Board of Election Commissioners' general counsel to serve as its attorney, who shall be authorized to appoint and assign a new hearing officer in the event of a substitution, disqualification or unavailability of a hearing officer, re-schedule hearings as needed, examine witnesses and interpose questions of counsel for the parties, assist the Chairman and the Board on procedural and evidentiary rulings, issue orders on subpoenas, requests for Board records and requests for review by the Electoral Board, prepare written decisions for the Electoral Board, prepare or supervise the preparation of the record of proceedings and the filing of such record in the event of a judicial review, represent and defend the Electoral Board in a judicial review proceeding in the Circuit Court or any appeal thereof or in any federal court, and take such other actions to assist the Electoral Board as deemed necessary and appropriate consistent with these Rules.
+(a) The Electoral Board hereby designates the Board of Election Commissioners' general counsel to serve as its attorney, who shall be authorized to appoint and assign a new hearing officer in the event of a substitution, disqualification or unavailability of a hearing officer, re-schedule hearings as needed, examine witnesses and interpose questions of counsel for the parties, assist the Chairwoman and the Electoral Board on procedural and evidentiary rulings, issue orders on subpoenas, requests for Board records and requests for review by the Electoral Board, prepare written decisions for the Electoral Board in a judicial review proceeding in the Circuit Court or any appeal thereof or in any federal court, and take such other actions to assist the Electoral Board as deemed necessary and appropriate consistent with these Rules.

-Adopted this 18 th day of December, 2017.
+Adopted this 10th day of December 2018.

-MARISEL A. HERNANDEZ, CHAIRWOMAN)
+MARISEL A. HERNANDEZ, CHAIRWOMAN )

-WILLIAM J. KRESSE, COMMISSIONER))) CONSTITUTING THE ELECTORAL BOARD
+WILLIAM J. KRESSE, COMMISSIONER ) ) ) CONSTITUTING THE ELECTORAL BOARD

-JONATHAN T. SWAIN, COMMISSIONER)
+JONATHAN T. SWAIN, COMMISSIONER )